Azure/azure-quickstart-templates/101-recoveryservices-weekly-backuppolicy-create/README.md

     <img src="http://armviz.io/visualizebutton.png"/>
 </a>

-This template creates a Backup Policy for an existing Recovery Services Vault which can be used further to protect classic and ARM based Azure IaaS VMs
+This template creates a Backup Policy for Recovery Services Vault which can be used further to protect classic and ARM based Azure IaaS VMs

 To create new Recovery Services Vault, please use this template: [Create Recovery Services Vault] (https://github.com/Azure/azure-quickstart-templates/tree/master/101-recoveryservices-vault-create)